Management Practice Associate Professor (Finance)

 MPhil, PhD (University of Cambridge)

-Behavioural finance and capital structure decisions; risk governance; the comparative advantages of oil and gas companies; the link between carbon emissions and economic growth; the effect of hosting international sporting events on the construction and tourism sectors in the BRICs.
+My research interests include behavioural finance and capital structure decisions, risk governance, the comparative advantages of oil and gas companies, the link between carbon emissions and economic growth, and the effect of hosting international sporting events on the construction and tourism sectors in the BRICs.